mariam-and-cindy/predicting-programming-languages/README.md

 - store these in git_urls.csv - that way, we would not hit GituHub's page and scrape the same data repeatedly.
 Moreover, this ensures that subsequent processing executions will consistently use the same repo list, leading to a more reliable and consistent result.

 - capture these repository names as a strings in a python list object.

-- Once the list of repositories is collected, use a second script to collect the following information from those repositories, including:
+- Once the list of repositories is collected, use functions from the acquire script to collect the following information from those repositories, including:

                 - repository name